Be the first to hear about future Pollin Egg Freezing Parties - Sign up

 The first step of the process is donor selection.
 There are two ways to choose a donor:

-Anonymous Donor - Donor eggs are most commonly purchased from an anonymous donor through a donor egg bank that adheres to the stringent standards of Health Canada.
-Anonymous donors can be selected according to a number of criteria such as physical attributes, ethnicity, educational background and more.
-Our care team can help you navigate the various donor egg resources, simplifying your path to pregnancy.
+1. Through a Donor Egg or Sperm Bank - Frozen donor eggs and sperm are most commonly purchased from an anonymous, or open to be known, donor through a donor egg or sperm bank that adheres to the stringent standards of Health Canada.
+Donors can be selected with personalized criteria such as physical attributes, ethnicity, educational background and more.

-Known (Directed) Donor - A known or directed donor can be used as a source of eggs after ensuring that the donor and sample adhere to Health Canada guidelines.
-This option involves the known donor undergoing an IVF cycle to access the eggs, typically at the cost of the recipient.
+2. Known (Directed) Donor - A known or directed egg donor, such as a family member or friend, can be used as a source of eggs.
+This option involves the known donor undergoing an IVF cycle and egg retrieval.

-Anonymous Donor - Once an anonymous egg donor is selected, the eggs can be quickly and safely shipped to Pollin where they are thawed and fertilized with sperm from the intended parent or a donor to create embryos.
-Viable embryos can then be genetically tested and frozen, frozen without genetic testing, or transferred directly to the uterus of the intended parent or surrogate.
+Donor eggs are thawed and fertilized with sperm from the intended parent or a donor to create embryos.
+Viable embryos can then be genetically tested and frozen, frozen without genetic testing, or transferred directly to the uterus of the intended parent.

 Step One

-Egg Donor Selection
+Donor Selection

 Step two